 SaaS-based managed PKIs employ hardware security modules (HSMs) to guarantee the complete protection of keys and cryptographic operations, preventing them from being exposed in an unsecured manner.
 When you subscribe to the PKI service, you can benefit from a flexible "grow-as-you-go" business model, without any upfront expenses for HSM or key storage.

 3. Lifecycle certificate management

-Managing machine identities over the lifespan of a machine is a complicated task when building an in-house PKI platform.
-To maintain trust in the public key infrastructure, a managed PKI service continuously monitors the issuing, renewal, use, and potential misuse of machine identities (digital certificates like TLS and SSL) throughout their lifecycle.
-Compromised credentials could allow attackers to infiltrate secure ecosystems.
-To prevent this, a managed PKI service maintains a Certificate Revocation List, which identifies compromised or misused certificates that should no longer be trusted.
+Handling machine identities throughout a machine's existence can be a complex endeavor when constructing an internal PKI platform.
+To ensure ongoing trust in the public key infrastructure, a SaaS-based PKI service consistently oversees the issuance, renewal, utilization, and possible abuse of machine identities (such as TLS and SSL digital certificates) throughout their entire lifespan.
+If credentials are compromised, they could potentially enable unauthorized access to secure environments.
+To mitigate this risk, a SaaS-based PKI service maintains a Certificate Revocation List, identifying certificates that have been compromised or misused and should no longer be considered trustworthy.

 4. Enhanced physical security

 SaaS-based PKIs typically offer stronger protection against physical security threats compared to in-house private PKIs.
 Their servers are often housed in highly secure, stable facilities safeguarded against natural disasters like earthquakes and fires, as well as power outages.
 Additionally, these environments are tightly controlled, ensuring that unauthorized individuals cannot access them.